Quickstart

 Run it

 The first time the iframe loads it will ask the user for an email and send a 6-digit code.
-Verify the code, the wallet is created, and you get an address back.
+Verify the code, a self-custodial wallet is created (one keypair per curve needed by your enabled networks), and you get back addresses for every configured network.
+Signatures are returned in the native format of each network (hex for Ethereum, base64 for Bitcoin, base58 for Solana).

 That’s it.
-The private key was generated, split, and reconstructed entirely inside the iframe — your bundle never touched it.
+The private key was generated, split via Shamir 2-of-3, and will only be reconstructed for milliseconds inside the iframe when the user signs.
+Your bundle never touched it.

 Next: How Sigil works for the architecture, or the SDK reference for every option.